Living With White-Tailed Deer

 Fawn Alone in the Woods

-If you see a fawn alone, leave it be.
-Fawns may be left unattended for up to 24 hours.
-The mother is usually within a short distance.
-If a fawn has been moved from an area, return it immediately.
-The fawn’s best chance of survival is with its own species.
-In addition, deer are protected by state law, and it is unlawful to care for a fawn without a wildlife rehabilitation permit.
+If you see a fawn alone, do not disturb it.
+The mother is likely near, and it’s always best to have fawns raised by their own species.
+Additionally, as with other native wildlife, deer are protected by state law, and it is unlawful to care for a fawn without a wildlife rehabilitation permit.

-Deer and auto collisions increase dramatically during two times of year: October through December, when deer are in rut, and May through June, when young from the previous year are out on their own and does are with fawn and thus slower and less agile.
-To prevent a deer-auto collision:
+Deer and auto collisions increase dramatically October through December, when deer are in rut, and May through June, when young from the previous year are out on their own and does are with fawn and thus slower and less agile.
+There are several ways you can help lower your chance of a collision.

-- If you see a deer cross safely in front of your car, slow down and expect more to follow.
+- If a deer crosses in front of your car, slow down and expect more to follow.

-- Don’t assume that a deer that is in the road will run off as you approach.
+- Don’t assume that a deer in the road will run off as you approach.

-- Don’t use your horn unless it looks as if you are going to collide with a deer.
-Far away noise may confuse the deer.
-Close noise may produce an extra burst of speed from the animal, but there is never a way to predict how a deer will respond.
+- Don’t use your horn unless you think you’re going to collide with a deer.
+Far away noises may confuse deer.
+Close noises may produce an extra burst of speed from the animal, but you can never predict how deer will respond.

 If You Hit a Deer